django/django/docs/asgi.rst

 These describe the standardized message formats for the protocols this specification supports.
 All messages are ``dicts`` at the top level, and all keys are required unless otherwise specified (with a default to use if the key is missing).
+Keys are unicode strings.

 The one common key across all protocols is ``reply_channel``, a way to indicate the client-specific channel to send responses to.
 Protocols are generally